How To Master The Harp Harmonic Technique On Acoustic Guitar

 FMaj13 Harp Harmonics

-In each examples above, the picking hand is doing exactly the same pattern regarding the harmonic and regular notes.
-The only difference is where the harmonics are located (always 12 frets above the fretted note), producing a different shape for your picking hand to track depending on the chord you are fretting.
+In each of the examples given above, the picking hand follows the same pattern for both the harmonic and regular notes.
+The only difference is the location of the harmonics, which are always 12 frets above the fretted note.

 Connecting all 3 chords we have looked at creates an awesome sounding harp harmonic progression: